WordPress/block-development-examples/README.md

 - Run `npx @wp-now/wp-now start` from any plugin folder to use [`wp-now`](https://github.com/WordPress/playground-tools/tree/trunk/packages/wp-now) to quickly launch a WordPress installation with that specific plugin installed.
 - Use your own WordPress installation to install the plugin (as `.zip`) with the example you're interested in.
   - Run `pnpm run plugin-zip` from the root of the project to get the zip version of each plugin at  `<plugin-folder>/@gutenberg-examples/<plugin-folder>.zip`.
-- Directly copy the the plugins folders for the examples you're insterested under the `plugins` folder of your own WordPress installation.
+- Copy the plugins folders for the examples you're interested in under the `plugins` folder of your own WordPress installation.
-- Use `wp-env` as explained in [Development > WordPress Local Development Environment](DEVELOPMENT.md)
+- Use `wp-env` as explained in [Development > WordPress Local Development Environment](DEVELOPMENT.md##wordpress-local-development-environment)

 > **Important**